 Beechenhurst lies in the heart of the forest, and is a great place to start your adventure.
-Discover the Sculpture Trail, play area, cafe, shop and climbing tower.
+Discover the Sculpture Trail, play area, cafe, climbing tower and Tree Top Junior...

 The Climbing Tower

-Open from Easter.
 The climbing tower is an exciting way to let off steam!
 36 routes from easy to extreme and 2 vertical abseils.
 Great for children and adults, friends, families and group bookings.
-Check the Climbing Tower website for opening times.
+Check the Forest of Dean Adventure website for opening times.
 Archery sessions can also be booked.

-If you are interested in bringing a school or group to Beechenhurst there are options for self led visits (see www.forestry.gov.uk/england-learning for downloadable resources such as activities and lesson plans) or the chance to use a Forestry Commission approved learning provider, A breath of fresh air or Rachel Shilston.
+If you are interested in bringing a school or group to Beechenhurst there are options for self led visits (downloadable resources are available such as activities and lesson plans) or the chance to use a Forestry Commission approved learning provider Rachel Shilston.